Linear Time Online Algorithms for Constructing Linear-size Suffix Trie: Left-to-right online algorithm

 \begin{proof} We consider the most involved case where the active point lies on an implicit node $W$ on some edge $(U, S)$ in the current LST.
 The other cases are easier to show.
 Let $r = |W|-|U|$, i.e., the active point is hanging off $U$ with string depth $r$.
 Let $Z$ be the type-2 node from which a new leaf will be created.
 By the monotonicity on the suffix link chain there always exists such a type-2 node.
 See Figure~\ref{fig:active_point} for illustration.
 Let $p$ be the number of applications of $\FLink$ from edge $(U, S)$ until reaching the edge $(V, Y)$ on which $Z$ lies.
 Since such a type-2 node $Z$ always exists, we can sequentially retrieve the first $r$ symbols with at most $r$ applications of $\FLink$ by the same argument to Lemma~\ref{lem:patmatch}.
 Thus the number of applications of $\FLink$ until finding the next location of the active point is bounded by $p+r$.
 If $x$ is the number of (virtual) suffix links from $W$ to $Z$, then $p \leq x$ holds.
 Recall that we create at least $x+1$ new leaves by following the (virtual) suffix link chain from $W$ to $Z$.
 Now $r$ is charged to the number of text symbols read on the edge from $U$, and $p$ is charged to the number of newly created leaves, and both of them are amortized constant as in Ukkonen's suffix tree algorithm.
 Thus the number of applications of $\FLink$ is amortized constant, which implies that it takes $O(f(n)+\log \sigma)$ amortized time to maintain the active point. \end{proof}

 To maintain $\FLink$ in our growing (suffix link) tree, we use the nearest marked ancestor (NMA) data structure that we described in \Cref{sec:ELT}.
-By maintaining the edge link tree enhanced with the NMA data structure, we have $f(n) = O(1)$ for \Cref{lem:active_point_maintain} by \Cref{lem:nmainc}.
+By \Cref{lem:nmainc} we know that in order to maintain the edge link tree enhanced with the NMA data structure we need $O(1)$ amortized time, thus the function involved in \Cref{lem:active_point_maintain} is $f(n) = O(1)$.
 This leads to the final result of this section.

 \begin{theorem} Given a string $T$ of length $n$, our algorithm constructs $\LST(T)$ in $O(n \log \sigma) $ time and $O(n)$ space online, by reading $T$ from the left to the right. \end{theorem}